-GmbH-Gesellschafter: The rights and obligations of a GmbH shareholder
+GmbH-Gesellschafter: The rights and obligations of GmbH shareholders

 What are property, control and administrative rights?
 And what exactly does the ‘fiduciary duty of loyalty’ entail?
-Read this firma.de guide to find out all about the rights and obligations held by the shareholders of a GmbH, such as property and control rights and the consequences of non-compliance.
+Find out about the rights and obligations held by the shareholders of a GmbH, such as property and control rights and the consequences of non-compliance.

 Contents